-Students will first learn how to use the text features in informational text including the table of contents and index.
+Students will first learn how to use the text features in an informational text including the table of contents and index.
 They will also learn how to find credible sources on the internet.
 Then, students will be assigned an animal or plant life cycle (and optionally, a partner or group to work with).
-Students will have a Life Cycle Research Journal that they will use as a guide as they research about their assigned life cycle.
-Editable sections have been added to the research journals so you may add your own questions!
+Students will have a Life Cycle Research Journal that they will use as a guide as they research their assigned life cycle.

 - Teacher Info Pages: This includes a sample unit outline, grading rubric, and lesson plans for internet research, intro lesson, research journals, and final projects.